 The way that teams work together is rapidly changing.

-Coupled with events like the COVID-19 pandemic, this has outright forced many businesses to allow their employees to work from home or with fully distributed teams.
+A staggering 74% of employees now consider working remotely as the next normal.1 Coupled with events like the COVID-19 pandemic, this has driven many teams to work from home or with distributed teams.

-But one of the biggest challenges of remote work that often gets overlooked, beyond having the right tools, is the need to build meaningful relationships among employees.
+One of the biggest challenges of remote work that often gets overlooked is the prudent need to build a meaningful relationship to the company’s mission and connection among employees without the physical office space.

 - What virtual team building is